 This past Holiday Season, like right before Christmas, we did a QUICK Bathroom Makeover at Willow House.
 This bathroom is original to the house but over the twenty years we have lived here we have done some quick fixes to make it as updated as possible without gutting it.
 When we first remodeled the house back in 2005 we left this bathroom as in during that huge project.
-This was because a few years before we had changed the lighting, countertop, faucet, painted the blackout on the Formica cabinets and painted the floor.
+This was because a few years before we had changed the lighting, countertop, faucet, painted the blackout on the Formica cabinets, and painted the floor.
 Yes, I painted the floor and grout too!
-The lighting and waterfall faucet came from Home Depot Expo which was the higher end division of the traditional home store and a favorite place to visit.
+The lighting and waterfall faucet came from Home Depot Expo which was the higher-end division of the traditional home store and a favorite place to visit.
 I would go there on the weekends the way we now stroll through HomeGoods.
 That was also during my Candice Olson “Divine Design”.
-My mentor, in my head, that lead to me discovering my LOVE of Interior Design!
+My mentor, in my head, lead to me discovering my LOVE of Interior Design!

 Here is what the bathroom looked like just before the update.
 Clearly part of the Tuscan trend especially with that lovey copper glazed Venetian plaster that I did myself.

 This was also during my “try to incorporate brown” in my life phase because I am really an “all things black girl” from my wardrobe to my Home Decor.

 Here are a few more lovely view of the BEFORE Bathroom.

 Here is a closeup of that lovely Venitian Plaster with the copper glaze over it which took me HOURS to apply to the walls with a spatula.

 The walls with the tinted Stix primer.